arichiardi/fc4-framework/docs/README.md

 * We use [Vale][vale] to [lint][lint-wiki] our prose
-* We run the tool from the root of the repo, rather than the directory `docs`, because there are a few other directories in the repo that we lint with Vale
+* We run the tool from the root of the repo, rather than the directory `docs`, because there are a few other files in the repo that we lint with Vale

 ##### Installing Vale